 Next, decide if you need to change the style or other properties of the layers you include in your map.
 Apply different configurations to a layer explains when you may want to save a copy or copies of a layer, which allows you to apply your own settings without altering or duplicating the underlying data.
 Apply your own style to a vector tile layer explains when to alter the style in the map and when you need to copy the layer to create a separate style file.

-Understand when to use tiles and features
+Understand when to use tiles or features

 Optimize your maps for high demand

 If you have a heavily used map, you will want to configure your map so it loads as quickly as possible while also conserving server resources.
 In most cases, using cached layers rather than dynamic layers will improve map performance using a minimum of resources.
 Follow these guidelines for optimizing the layers in your map to reduce the time it takes to load the map during high-demand activity.

 - If you have vector data to include in the map and the data does not require frequent updates, use vector tile layers instead of feature layers in the map.
 Vector tile layers offer faster drawing times for large datasets.
 Also, the features in vector tile layers draw more clearly than those in tile layers and their caches take less time to create than tile layer caches or map service caches.
 In addition, you can update vector tile layers occasionally by rebuilding the cache (if the vector tile layer has an associated feature layer) or replacing the layer (if the vector tile layer was published from a vector tile package.)

 - If you have imagery data to include in the map, use cached image services in the map rather than dynamic image services.